• Skip to primary navigation

 Vegetables and Chickpeas

-1. Preheat the oven to 425˚ F (220˚C) and prep the Brussels sprouts and butternut squash.
+1. Preheat oven to 425˚ F (220˚C) and prep the Brussels sprouts and butternut squash.

 7. Bake the chickpeas for 15 minutes at 425˚ F (220˚C), they can be placed in the oven with the vegetables for the last 15 minutes of roasting.